 As we get older, no matter what our physical and cognitive abilities, each of us deserves a life worth living – a life that reflects who we are and engages us in ways we find meaningful.
 This keynote presents examples of how the I’m Still Here approach to implementing the arts, culture and design in the lives of those facing cognitive challenges enables them to have a life worth living.

-This talk explores a new and refreshing approach to the analysis, design and management of healthcare services using the Vanguard Method.
-Hamish Dibley of Vanguard Consulting outlines this alternative approach to realising better healthcare services at less cost.
+This talk explores a new and refreshing approach to how we understand and improve healthcare systems.
+Hamish Dibley outlines this alternative approach to realising better healthcare services at less cost.
 It begins with looking at healthcare not from a conventional activity perspective but from a person-centred one.

 There is a paradoxical relationship between hospitals and the environment, and to change it, the whole healthcare sector needs to be moved upstream.